g0rbe/CEH/06_System_Hacking.md

 Methods:

 - Stego-only: have only stego object
-- Known stego: have stego object, algorithm and cover
+- Known stego: have stego object, algorithm, and cover
 - Known message: have stego object and hidden message
 - Known cover: have stego object and cover
 - Chosen message: generate stego form known message to identify the algorithm